 Strategy: Provide technical assistance to landowners through direct contacts.
-This
+This program will also provide cost-share assistance to landowners for approved forestry, wildlife, and agroforestry plantings and management activities.

-1. Increase the number of landowners planting new windbreaks

-- 2. Increase the number of landowners renovating old, degrading windbreaks - 3.
+- 1. Increase the number of landowners planting new windbreaks - 2.
+Increase the number of landowners renovating old, degrading windbreaks - 3.
 Increase the number of acres planted for wildlife habitat